SplatSuRe: Selective Super-Resolution for Multi-view Consistent 3D Gaussian Splatting: Background

 \subsection{Super-Resolution for Gaussian Splatting}

 When trained solely on low-resolution (LR) images, 3DGS models lack access to the high-frequency cues present in high-resolution (HR) views, leading to over-smoothed textures and incomplete fine structure.
-This limitation has motivated the integration of super-resolution (SR) models into the 3DGS training pipeline.
-SRGS~\cite{feng2024srgssuperresolution3dgaussian} employs a frozen single-image SR model to generate super-resolved views and jointly optimizes Gaussian parameters against both LR ground truth and SR outputs, supplying explicit high-frequency supervision that LR views alone cannot provide.
+This limitation motivates integrating super-resolution (SR) models into the 3DGS training pipeline.
+SRGS~\cite{feng2024srgssuperresolution3dgaussian} employs a frozen single-image SR model to generate SR views and jointly optimizes Gaussian parameters against both LR ground truth and SR outputs, supplying explicit high-frequency supervision that LR views alone cannot provide.
 However, SRGS applies SR \emph{uniformly} across the entire image, even in regions that already receive reliable high-frequency supervision from nearby LR views.
 Since SR is applied independently to each image, the generated details are not necessarily multi-view consistent -- injecting them everywhere can introduce geometric or texture inconsistencies, leading to averaging effects in the model that render as blurring.

 These observations reveal a fundamental challenge: \emph{super-resolution is not uniformly beneficial across the scene}.
 As illustrated in Figure~\ref{fig:image_disparity}, some regions already receive sufficient high-frequency supervision from closer LR training views, so adding generated detail introduces unnecessary inconsistencies that harm cross-view coherence.
 Other regions, particularly those that are distant or sparsely observed, are undersampled and require SR to recover missing details.
 This motivates a selective, geometry-aware strategy that determines where SR should influence optimization.
 Instead of treating all pixels equally, we aim to exploit the multi-view sampling pattern of each Gaussian to determine which regions are sufficiently constrained by LR observations and which require additional SR guidance.